Name rules and conflicts

 end module

-Conflict: names of type
+Conflict: names of types

 type t is int